iterative/dvc.org/content/docs/command-reference/run.md

   It's used by `dvc repro` to change the working directory before executing the `command`.

-- `--no-exec` - create a stage file, but do not execute the `command` defined in it, nor cache dependencies or outputs (like with `--no-commit`, explained below).
-DVC will also add your outputs to `.gitignore`, same as it would do without `--no-exec`.
-Use `dvc commit` to force committing existing output file versions to cache.
+- `--no-exec` - write the stage to `dvc.yaml`, but do not execute its `command`.
+  Any dependencies and outputs will be entered in `.gitignore`, but won't be cached (like with `--no-commit` below) or recorded in `dvc.lock`.
+Use `dvc commit` to save any existing dep/out files to the cache and record their hashes to the lock file.

-  This is useful if, for example, you need to build a pipeline quickly first, and run it all at once later.
+  This is useful if, for example, you need to build a pipeline quickly first, and run it all at once later (with `dvc repro`).

 - `-f`, `--force` - overwrite an existing stage in `dvc.yaml` file without asking for confirmation.